5 Common Myths Related To DUI

 What Happens After an Underage DUI Arrest?

-If you’re pulled over by the police for driving under the influence, the best thing you can do is remain calm and respectful to the law enforcement.
+If you’re pulled over by the police for driving under the influence, the first thing you can do is remain calm and respectful to the law enforcement.
 You should ask to speak with your attorney immediately as anything you say before this request is part of the investigation and can be used against you in court.
 And this includes any questions asked by the officer about your sobriety.
 Being cooperative doesn’t require you to answer any alcohol-related questions after being pulled over.
 However, if you are showing visible signs of intoxication – bloodshot eyes, slurred speech, etc.- you will likely be arrested on the spot.

 For select first-time DUI offenders, there is an opportunity to expunge a DUI conviction from your record under Pennsylvania’s Accelerated Rehabilitative Disposition (ARD) program.
 This program may include counseling, probation, safety classes, and community service.
 Eligibility will be automatically be denied for defendants whose charge includes the resulting injury or death of other drivers.